FutureMarkRwanda/BA_Notes/PHP/PHP_Flow_Control_Structures.md

 ### Foreach

-**Explanation**: The `foreach` loop iterates over arrays or objects, assigning each element’s value (or key and value) to variables.
+The `foreach` loop iterates over arrays or objects, assigning each element’s value (or key and value) to variables.
 It’s ideal for array processing, with two syntaxes: value-only or key-value.
 Unset references after use to avoid unintended behavior.

 **Example**: Iterate over an array to double its values.

-**CODES**:
 ```php
 <?php
 $arr = array(1, 2, 3, 4);